 - The greater the height of the "B", the more upright is the riding position.
 On urban motorcycles, the riding position is upright, so the handlebar is higher than on sportbikes, where the lowest possible slope is important for better streamlining.

 - The length of the handle (straight part at the edges of the handlebar) "F" depends on the number of controls on the handlebar.
 The shorter the handle length, the stronger the handlebar.
-On cross-country motorcycles, the handle length is short, because there are no consoles, and its strength is important.
-On road motorcycles, the handle length is longer, because you need to place the consoles with the ignition buttons, turn signals, high beam, etc.
+On enduro motorcycles, the handle length is short, because there are no controls, and its strength is important.
+On road motorcycles, the handle length is longer, because you need to place the controls with the ignition buttons, turn signals, high beam, etc.

 - Lifting the base of the handle “C” (determines the handle angle) is a dependent quantity that is responsible for turning the fist and, accordingly, raising the elbows and shoulders.
 It is selected for a specific handlebar geometry in such a way that the wrists do not twist or tense.

-- The length of the handlebar center for the hanger "D", as a rule, is no less than the standard and fits any crossheads and crutches.
+- The length of the handlebar center for the hanger "D", as a rule, is no less than the standard and fits any clamps and top yokes.
 The wider this part, the stronger the handlebar.